Srujana-Gottumukkala/srujana.github.io/README.md

 I'm passionate about numbers, data, and finding the story behind the numbers!

 I enjoy turning complex data into simple, meaningful insights that help solve business problems and support better decisions.
-With experience in financial services and healthcare, I work with data to identify trends, and provide consumer  and business insights.
+With experience in financial services, I work with data to identify trends, and provide consumer  and business insights.

 Skills & Tools
 - SQL – Data analysis, querying, and data validation